 Additionally, drug pricing is an active area for regulatory reform at the federal and state levels, and significant changes to current drug pricing and reimbursement structures in the U.S. continue to be considered and enacted.
-For example, the Inflation Reduction Act of 2022 (the "IRA"), was signed into law on August 16, 2022.
-As written, the IRA will, among other provisions, give HHS the ability and authority to directly negotiate with manufacturers the price that Medicare will pay for certain single-source drugs that account for high Medicare spending.
-The IRA will also require manufacturers of certain Part B and Part D drugs to issue to HHS rebates based on certain calculations and triggers (i.e., when drug prices increase and outpace the rate of inflation).
-The Centers for Medicare & Medicaid Services is in the process of implementing a Medicare Drug Price Negotiation Program, and this program may affect future Medicare reimbursement for certain of our products.
+For example, the Inflation Reduction Act of 2022 (the "IRA"), among other provisions, gives HHS the ability and authority to directly negotiate with manufacturers the price that Medicare will pay for certain single-source drugs that account for high Medicare spending.
+The IRA will also require manufacturers of certain Part B and Part D drugs to pay to HHS rebates based on certain calculations and triggers (i.e., when drug prices increase and outpace the rate of inflation).
+The Medicare Drug Price Negotiation Program may affect future Medicare reimbursement for certain of our products.